The Josephson junction as a quantum engine: Need for open-system approach

-If $T_d = 0$ (as in the case of the JJ, where the Cooper pairs are always at the ambient temperature), then \Eq{eq:Rayleigh} reduces to \be W \leq \oint \mu_d \, dN . \la{eq:chem-eng} \ee Note that \Eq{eq:chem-eng} applies even if the working substance exchanges heat with its surroundings, as long as the temperature of the working substance is fixed.
+It is also evident from \Eq{eq:Rayleigh} that a heat engine works most efficiently if heat is absorbed by the working substance {\it only} at the maximum $T_d$, while heat is rejected {\it only} at the minimum $T_d$.
+In that case, \Eq{eq:Rayleigh} gives the Carnot bound.
+If $T_d = 0$ (as in the case of the JJ, where the Cooper pairs are always at the ambient temperature), \Eq{eq:Rayleigh} reduces to \be W \leq \oint \mu_d \, dN . \la{eq:chem-eng} \ee Note that \Eq{eq:chem-eng} applies even if the working substance exchanges heat with its surroundings, as long as the temperature is fixed.
 Thus, we see that in a {\it chemical engine} (i.e., in an engine which runs on a disequilibrium of the external chemical potentials, rather than on a thermal disequilibrium) there must be a positive feedback such that, during the cycle of operation, matter enters the engine's working substance at a higher chemical potential ($\mu_d > 0$ when $dN > 0$) and exits at a lower chemical potential ($\mu_d < 0$ when $dN < 0$).
+The efficiency of a chemical engine will always be less than unity, even without dissipation, because matter must exit at some non-zero potential $\mu$.
+But there is no Carnot bound in this case nor (as far as we know!) any other universal bound independent of engine design.

 In the models for the ``putt-putt'' steam engine presented in \cite{engines, solar}, as well as in the ``electron shuttle'' and the ``Quincke rotor'' described in \cite{engines} the engine's dynamics is formulated in terms of two coupled ordinary differential equations: a mechanical equation of motion (second order in time) for a macroscopic degree of freedom (the ``tool''), and a kinetic equation (first order in time) for the amount of matter in the working substance.
 The kinetic equation is explicitly irreversible (i.e., non-invariant under $t \to -t$).
 A feedback appears between those two equations: the working substance exerts a force on the tool, while the tool modulates the coupling of the working substance to the external baths (and therefore the rate of change of the corresponding amount of matter).
 This feedback is what makes the force on the tool {\it active}, i.e., a non-conservative force that does positive work ($W > 0$) over a cycle of the tool's motion.
 Milburn underlines that this kind of dynamical system (which he applies to the electronic Schmitt trigger in sec.\ 2.3 of \cite{Milburn}) is not Hamiltonian.